apache/atlas/docs/src/documents/Import-Export/ExportHDFSAPI.md

 </SyntaxHighlighter>

 ### Automatic Creation of HDFS entities
 Given that HDFS entity creation is a manual process.
-The Export API offers a mechanism for creation of requested HDFS entities.
+The Export API offers a mechanism for the creation of requested HDFS entities.